JoeMelko/joemelko.github.io/posts/Unsatisfied.md

 - reducing dimensionality using random projections
 - sampling across different model states

-like in [9,10,11].
-There is also recent work [12], which makes two further contributions:
+as demonstrated in [9,10,11].
+Recent work [12] provides two additional contributions:

 - computes influence over a period of training instead of at a single step
 - iterative retraining on better datasets yields updates on better "periods in training"